CRSS666/.github/README.md

 # CRSS

 Welcome to Clyde's Real Survival SMP (CRSS)!

-This is a server made by Blurryface, hosted by TheClashFruit, played by Devin, and sponsored by TheClashFruit's Real Hosting Company Limited Liability Company (TCFRHCLLC) and Pridecraft Studios!

 # Information

-This is CRSS, a server hosted by Blurryface which updates every 1st of the month, ever since beta 1.0.
+This is CRSS, a server created by [Blurry](https://blurry.gay).
+The server's twist is that it started on [b1.0](https://minecraft.wiki/w/b1.0) and updated all the way to [1.21.8](https://minecraft.wiki/w/1.21.8) on the start of each month, or more recently, when new versions get supported by the server-side mods we use.

 We've been doing this for a good while, and our server has many structures and has had many players.

-It currently has 3 nations, PSF, DRR and CNK, each one with unique builds and terrain.
+It currently has 3 main nations, ROP, TOA and CHK, each one with unique styles and terrain.

-We have an Youtube channel where we post some bits of our server, you can stay tuned to it to get to know more about us.
+We have an [Youtube channel](https://yt.crss.cc) where we post content from our server.
+You can subscribe to it to stay tuned with CRSS content and new episodes of Quartz News Network.

-The seed used in the world is the same seed the first Mian Menu Panorama used, and a pack with a panorama from the area which we built over, on the original coordinates, is due to be released soon™.
+The seed used in the world is the same seed the first Main Menu Panorama used, and a pack with a panorama from the area which we built over, on the original coordinates.

-Stay tuned to our Modrinth to download it!

 ## Rules